tjg/froscon-2012/README.md

 "Simplicity Matters" keynote:
 http://www.confreaks.com/videos/860-railsconf2012-keynote-simplicity-matters

-Rich Hickey (Clojure's creator) advocates simplicity.
-For your convenience, he coined the term "complected".
-At work, you can say, "This code is complected", meaning that there are multiple concepts intertwined.
+For your convenience, Clojure's creator coined the term "complected".
+At work, you can complain, "This code is complected", meaning that there are multiple concepts intertwined.

-Why?
+Why does it matter?
 You've probably had the experience of enormous productivity when you start a project.
 Then some mysterious force slows your team down, eventually grinding productivity to a near-halt, regardless how "Agile" your process is.

-Your project may have fallen victim to a force of software architecture, where your program is unable to grow.
-Like buildings which fell under their own weight before innovations like arches.
+It may have fallen victim to a force of software architecture, where your program is unable to grow.
+Like buildings which fell under their own weight, before innovations like arches.

-Illustrated by the rather extreme legacy Python spaghetti code we discussed earlier, where to understand one part, you're forced to understand many other parts.
+Like the rather extreme legacy Python spaghetti code we discussed earlier, where to understand one part, you're forced to understand many other parts.

-Clojure can be evaluated as a case-study of how pursuing simplicity is integral to good, truly agile design.
+Clojure can be evaluated as a case-study on how pursuing simplicity is integral to good, truly agile design.